 A Phase III Randomized Trial of Blinatumomab for Newly Diagnosed BCR-ABL-Negative B Lineage Acute Lymphoblastic Leukemia in Adults

-- To compare the relapse-free survival (RFS) of blinatumomab in conjunction with chemotherapy to chemotherapy alone in MRD positive patients, MRD negative patients and overall population after induction and intensification chemotherapy.
+- To compare the relapse-free survival (RFS) of blinatumomab in conjunction with chemotherapy to chemotherapy alone in MRD negative patients after induction and intensification chemotherapy.

 II.
-To compare the OS and RFS of those patients who are MRD+ at step 3 randomization/ registration and then convert to MRD- after 2 cycles of blinatumomab to those patients who are MRD- at randomization and remain MRD- after 2 cycles of blinatumomab or consolidation chemotherapy.
+To compare the OS and RFS of those patients who are MRD positive (+) at step 3 randomization/registration and then convert to MRD negative (-) after 2 cycles of blinatumomab to those patients who are MRD- at randomization and remain MRD- after 2 cycles of blinatumomab or consolidation chemotherapy.

 III.
 To assess the toxicities of blinatumomab in this patient population.
 IV.
 To assess the toxicities of the modified E2993 chemotherapy regimen in this patient population.

 - To describe the outcome of patients who proceed to allogeneic blood or marrow transplant after treatment with or without blinatumomab.